 What are the common causes of paralysis?

 Paralysis can be caused by a number of events and accidents, many of which will be the responsibility of another person.
-Some of the most common causes of paralysis, in a variety of degrees, that we deal with have included:
+Some of the most common causes of paralysis include:

 - Injuries sustained in road traffic accidents